jnkl314/DeepLabV3FineTuning/README.md

 python sources/main_training.py ./sample_dataset ./training_output --num_classes 5 --epochs 100 --batch_size 16 --keep_feature_extract
 ```
 Best value I obtained were Loss: 0.2066 and Accuracy: 0.8099 with 100 epochs
+The accuracy is computed as the mean of the IoU (Intersection-over-Union) for all classes.

 ## Step by step
 ### Model